ubinexus/sonic-utilities/doc/Command-Reference.md

 When "--session_name" optional argument is specified, command sets the session_name for the ACL table with this mirror session name.
 It fails if the specified mirror session name does not exist.

+When "--mirror_stage" optional argument is specified, command sets the mirror action to ingress/egress based on this parameter.
+By default command sets ingress mirror action in case argument is not specified.

 When the optional argument "max_priority"  is specified, each rule’s priority is calculated by subtracting its “sequence_id” value from the “max_priority”.
 If this value is not passed, the default “max_priority” 10000 is used.

 - Usage: